setms/book/docs/requirements/digest/management.md

 A **requirements baseline** is a set of reviewed and agreed upon requirements that serves as the basis for development of a product or increment.
-The analyst should place the baseline under change and version control.
-For effective change control, there needs to be a process for proposing, evaluating, and deciding on requirement changes.
-Impact analysis helps to assess the cost of proposed changes, as does having a traceability matrix.

-A **requirements traceability matrix** is a set of links between requirements and other artifacts, such as design and code elements.
-It also links functional requirements to higher-level user requirements, business requirements, business rules, and system requirements.

 When possible, organize requirements into related sets and deliver those sets incrementally.
 Breaking delivery down like this helps in dealing with changes.